evgenyneu/ios-imagescroll/README.md

+# Overview

-Example project shows how to show an image inside a scroll view using autolayout constraints.
+This is a sample XCode project that shows how to use image view inside a scroll view with auto layout on iOS 6.

-To show entire image it is zoomed out.
+Image can be panned and zoomed.
+Image is centered and zoomed out initially.

+# Things to note

+* Remeber to add max zoom for scroll view in Interface Builder.
+* Constraints for scroll view are removed programmatically and new constraints are added instead.
+* Feel free to contact me if you are stuck (like I was).

+# Thanks

-The photo of wallaby is made by http://www.flickr.com/photos/wwarby
+The wallaby photo is made by http://www.flickr.com/photos/wwarby